-You might have heard of the Tesla Powerwall–It’s currently leading the market in backup generators for its efficiency, quietness, and ability to hook up to solar panels.
+You might have heard of the Tesla Powerwall battery, currently leading the market in backup generators for its efficiency, quietness, and ability to hook up to solar panels.
 However, what if you don’t want to use a Powerwall with solar?
 Is there even a way to do that?

-The short answer is yes: you can hook up a Powerwall to your regular electricity grid and let it soak in the extra energy from there.
+The short answer is yes: hook a Powerwall to your regular electricity grid and let it soak in the extra energy.

 Table of Contents